-If individual bargaining sessions are held with the employer's consent, the and shall not discriminate between them.
-Previously, there was a basis for separating the bargaining units due to significant difference in working conditions, etc. in one workplace, but there was no basis for integrating the business of the workplace.
+If individual bargaining sessions are held with the employer's consent, the employer shall faithfully bargain with all the unions that requested bargaining and shall not discriminate between them.
+Previously, there was a basis for separating the bargaining units due to significant difference in working conditions, etc. in one workplace, but there was no basis for integrating the separate bargaining units due to a change in circumstances.
+As such, a basis was newly established for the integration of bargaining units.